Dark3clipse/ArgueView/README.md

 There are two examples available to help you learn how to use ArgueView.
 The 'plain' examples uses hypothetical data to show a minimalistic use-case.
 The CreditG example uses real data and a real ML model to illustrate a real-world use case.

 If you would like to run the CreditG example the script needs to obtain the data.
-For this we used make use of [OpenML](https://www.openml.org/).
+For this we use [OpenML](https://www.openml.org/).
 However, usage requires a valid API key and you will need to obtain one to run the example.

 After you have obtained your key, create a `.env` file with your [OpenML](https://www.openml.org/) API key.